hipstersmoothie/obsidian-plugin-toc/README.md

 **Example:**

 _Input:_ Run "Table of Contents" under a level 2 heading
-_Output:_ "Table of Contents" only contains subheadings of that level2 heading
+_Output:_ "Table of Contents" only contains subheadings of that level 2 heading

+## Installing

+Unzip the [latest release](https://github.com/hipstersmoothie/obsidian-plugin-toc/releases/latest) into your `<vault>/.obsidian/plugins/` folder.